PRoryCallahan/Mikrotata/README.md

 Mikrotata comes bundled with a few basic supports that should make life easier for the average Classicist looking to branch into digital work:

-1. (Alpheios)[https://alpheios.net/].
-All you need to do is set a new ClientID in the `alpheios.js`.
+1. [Alpheios](https://alpheios.net/).
+All you need to do is set a new ClientID in the `alpheios.js` file in your `js` folder.
-2. (Stikhoi)[https://codepen.io/denmch/pen/ExVqKEo].
-A set of CSS rules with a little Javascript package to make the display of poetry a little more elegant than what is typically seen online.
+2. [Stikhoi](https://codepen.io/denmch/pen/ExVqKEo).
+A set of CSS rules with a little Javascript package to make the display of poetry a little more elegant than what is typically seen online first designed by Den McHenry with a few cosmetic changes by Patrick R. Callahan.

 ## Code Sharing Support